This article is based on the video featured above, originally recorded for Vetted Biz Youtube Channel

 So those are some of the main things that I say, you know, that’s what you need to do from a setting up perspective, from a legal perspective.
 And then, of course, you know, have a franchise attorney review your franchise documents.
 You don’t wanna go into these franchise relationships blind, it could have some material repercussions

-Patrick: Yeah, and you’d be surprised…I mean, we look initially, and from more of like a non-legal perspective at these franchisors’ P&Ls and balance sheets, and there’s been some like franchise fraud where the franchisor had like their Porsche Cayenne on the One of the major financial statements for a business that reports a company’s assets, liabilities, and stockholders’ equity typically in that order.
-Assets and liabilities are also listed from most to least liquid…. and looking at franchise fees collected of 15 million, but only 100K of royalties or nothing in royalties.
+P:— Yeah, and you’d be surprised…I mean, we look initially, and from more of like a non-legal perspective at these franchisors’ P&Ls and balance sheets, and there’s been some like franchise fraud where the franchisor had like their Porsche Cayenne on the balance sheet and looking at franchise fees collected of 15 million, but only 100K of royalties or nothing in royalties.
 So we’ll look at some of these things from like an economic perspective and business case perspective, and then, obviously, Courtney is complementing that with, like, what does the territory mean and what more from a legal basis, which is not our forte.
 We’re not attorneys, so

-Courtney: Yes.
+C:— Yes.
 Yes.
 All fees.
 In the FDD, all fees are outlined, so your initial franchise fee is outlined, and that is the fee that you’re going to pay upfront at the time of the execution of your franchise agreement.
 But not only that, the FDD also discusses the ongoing fees, so royalty fees, marketing fees, licensing fees, you know, any other fee that, as a matter of an ongoing concern, you are going to be responsible for paying.
-Most of the royalty fees are going to be based on a percentage of your gross The total amount in dollars made in the business before expenses are deducted.
-See also Gross Revenue…..
+Most of the royalty fees are going to be based on a percentage of your gross sales.
 However, there are some franchisors that they require a set royalty fee.
 So that means…